What is Private Mortgage Insurance (PMI)?

 The Homeowners Protection Act of 1998 established rules for automatic termination and borrower cancellation of

-signed on or after July 29, 1999 for the home purchase, initial construction, or refinance of a single-family home.
-It
+on or after July 29, 1999 for the home purchase, initial construction, or refinance of a single-family home.
+It does not

-does not apply to government-insured FHA or VA loans, or to loans with lender-paid PMI.
-With certain exceptions
+apply to government-insured FHA or VA loans, or to loans with lender-paid PMI.
+With certain exceptions (home

-(home mortgages signed on or after July 29, 1999) your PMI must be terminated automatically when 22% of the
+mortgages signed on or after July 29, 1999) your PMI must be terminated automatically when 22% of the equity of

-equity of your home is reached, based on the original property value and if your mortgage payments are current.
+your home is reached, based on the original property value and if your mortgage payments are current.
+It can also

-It can also be canceled at your request with certain exceptions, when you reach 20% equity, again based on the
+be canceled at your request with certain exceptions, when you reach 20% equity, again based on the original

 If your loan is "high risk"